bryanknox/bryanknox.github.io/_posts/2021-12-08-dotnet-user-secrets-init-cli-notes.md

 `-c|--configuration <CONFIGURATION>`

 Ignored.
-As of version `6.0.0-rtm.21526.8+ae1a6cbe225b99c0bf38b7e31bf60cb653b73a52`, the `-c|--configuration <CONFIGURATION>` options seems to be ignored and have no effect on the `dotnet user-secrets init` command. *Or, it could be that I haven't figured out how to properly use the `--configuration` option with the `dotnet user-secrets init` command.* For other `dotnet user-secrets` commands it is used to specify the project configuration to use.
+Currently (in version `6.0.0-rtm.21526.8+ae1a6cbe225b99c0bf38b7e31bf60cb653b73a52`) the `-c|--configuration <CONFIGURATION>` options seems to be ignored and have no effect on the `dotnet user-secrets init` command. *Or, it could be that I haven't figured out how to properly use the `--configuration` option with the `dotnet user-secrets init` command.* For other `dotnet user-secrets` commands it is used to specify the project configuration to use.

 You will need to manually setup any project configuration specific user secret IDs in the Visual Studio project file.